sbt/website/src/reference/02-DetailTopics/04-Tasks-and-Commands/01a-Caching.md

 sbt-scalafmt implements `scalafmt` and `scalafmtCheck` tasks that cooperate with each other.
 For example, if `scalafmt` ran successfully, and no changes have been made to the sources, it will skip `scalafmtCheck`'s checking.

-Here's a snippet from how that may be implemented:
+Here's a snippet of how that may be implemented:

 ```scala
 private def cachedCheckSources(